jpjanet/academic-v2/content/authors/admin/_index.md

 - Visitors
 ---

-I am a scientist applying state-of-the-art machine learning techniques to solve challenging problems in early stage {drug discovery}.
-I am interested in how {machine learning and computational chemistry} can be combined to inform molecular design.
+I am a scientist applying state-of-the-art machine learning techniques to solve challenging problems in early stage drug discovery.
+I am interested in how machine learning and computational chemistry can be combined to inform molecular design.
 My research has been featured in [NeurIPS](https://nips.cc/Conferences/2022/ScheduleMultitrack?event=64904), [Nature Machine Intelligence](https://www.nature.com/articles/s42256-022-00494-4) and various high-impact chemistry journals.